-There is a designated member of the Leadership Team with responsibility for child protection (and someone to deputise in their absence) and a governor has also been appointed to monitor all child protection procedures and practices within school.
+There is a designated member of the Leadership Team with responsibility for child protection and two additional Safeguarding Leads.
+A governor has also been appointed to monitor all child protection procedures and practices within school.
 These individuals receive regular briefing and training as do other staff and governors.